mudita/MuditaOS/doc/quickstart.md

 We are using J-Link driver in version J-Link v634f ([Ubuntu download](https://www.segger.com/downloads/jlink/JLink_Linux_V634f_x86_64.deb))

 **NOTE:** This step is only required to load software and debug it via J-Link.
-It's not available for community - as it requires a programator board and soldered in programmator socket.
+It's not available for the community - as it requires a programmer board and soldered in programmer socket.

-**WARNING:** newer J-Link software revisions seem to work fine, but loading via them do not result in usable software on the hardware tharget.
+**WARNING:** newer J-Link software revisions seem to work fine, but loading via them does not result in usable software on the hardware target.

 #### Add GitHub token